‘General Hospital’ Tuesday Spoilers: Scott Tries To Help Ava, But She Has One Thing On Her Mind

 Viewers cannot wait to see what goes down during the next episode of General Hospital.
-Spoilers tease that everybody will get to see the wild aftermath of the Ryan and Ava chaos and there is no doubt there are wild moments on the way.
+Spoilers tease that everybody will get to see the wild aftermath of the Ryan and Ava chaos, and there is no doubt there are wild moments on the way.

 Unfortunately, due to the Memorial Day holiday, there is no new episode coming up on Monday, May 27.
-According to SheKnows Soaps, viewers will see an encore of the April 2 special anniversary show during that timeslot on Monday.
+According to SheKnows Soaps, viewers will see an encore of the April 2 special anniversary show during that time slot on Monday.
 The next new episode will air on Tuesday, May 28, and a new sneak peek filled with General Hospital spoilers reveals some of what’s next for Ava.

 The last that viewers saw of Ava and Ryan, he was taunting her as Chase and the PCPD arrested him and started to lead him out of the cabin.
 Ava grabbed the knife he had brought there and did her best to take him down after all.